 But there is a darker history to Sri Lanka.
 For more than 25 years in the late 20th century and into the 21st, the island nation of Sri Lanka faced a brutal civil war.
 At the most basic level, the conflict arose from ethnic tension between Sinhalese and Tamil citizens.
 In reality, the causes are more complex and arise in large part from Sri Lanka’s colonial legacy.

 Sri Lanka has traditionally been an agriculture-based economy but the government realized the need to have an industrialization strategy to develop its economy.
-Under the Multi Fibre Agreement Sri Lanka became an attractive new venue for making our clothes.
+Under the Multi Fibre Agreement, Sri Lanka became an attractive new venue for making our clothes.
 In 2009 the civil war ended and the clothing industry boomed.

 Who Hollers At Sri Lanka?

 The high level of technical and managerial skills available in the Sri Lankan apparel industry, low cost and the skilled and literate workforce provide the industry with a comparative advantage in the global clothing market.
-Brands that source from Sri Lanka including Victoria’s Secret, Gap, H&M, Liz Claiborne, Calvin Klein, Nike, Tommy Hilfiger to name a few.
+Brands that source from Sri Lanka including Victoria’s Secret, Gap, H&M, Liz Claiborne, Calvin Klein, Nike and Tommy Hilfiger to name a few.

 Another well-known brand made here is Beyonce’s highly desired Ivy Park line.
-You might remember our Let’s Get In Formation For The Maker video, where we honored Beyoncé’s strength, and asked whether the Sri Lankan makers who made her female empowerment fashion line were any better off?
+You might remember our Let’s Get In Formation For The Maker video, where we honored Beyoncé’s strength, and asked whether the Sri Lankan makers who made her female empowerment fashion line were any better off.

 A large portion of Sri Lanka’s factory work is done by women.
 As of 2010, 350,000 women are employed in the country’s 891 apparel factories, making up 85% of the industry’s workforce.
 Despite overall progress in improving women’s rights, the clothing industry remains rife with harassment, lack of promotion opportunities and low wages.